Let’s face it! We have a big Problem.

 The price of electricity and gas are skyrocketing and almost everywhere in the EU, we have very hot summers.
 So how do you manage your energy bills?

-Before talking about the energy saving hints, the first step to saving energy is you should know how, when and where you consume energy!
+Before talking about the energy-saving hints, the first step to saving energy is you know how, when, and where you consume energy!
 In other words, your decision should be data-driven.
-Collect as much data as you can from various resources such as weather forecast websites, your building equipment, talking with occupants, energy monitoring or management systems and energy bills.
-Empower yourself to be able to forecast energy intensive events before they happen and prepare yourself and your building to handle them.
+Collect as much data as you can from various resources such as weather forecast websites, your building equipment, talking with occupants, energy monitoring or management systems, and energy bills.
+Empower yourself to be able to forecast energy-intensive events before they happen and prepare yourself and your building to handle them.

-LEDs generate around 80% less heat compared to the halogens and even more compared to incandescent bulbs.
-Coupling dimmable LEDs with occupancy sensors will dramatically affect the temperature of your workspace and as a result your energy bills.
+LEDs generate around 80% less heat compared to halogens and even more compared to incandescent bulbs.
+Coupling dimmable LEDs with occupancy sensors will dramatically affect the temperature of your workspace and your energy bills.